itibaraydemiruslu/historical-automobile-sales-app-with-plotly-dash/README.md

 This dashboard was created using [Dash](https://github.com/plotly/dash), a Python framework for building analytical web applications.
 Graphs are generated using [Plotly Express](https://plotly.com/python/plotly-express/), a high-level interface to Plotly for easy creation of interactive visualizations.
 [Pandas](https://github.com/pandas-dev/pandas) has also been used to load CSV file into a dataframe and access the data.

+You can access the live demo from https://itibaraydemiruslu.pythonanywhere.com/

 ## Features

 **Yearly Statistics:** View trends in automobile sales, advertising expenditure, and other relevant metrics for individual years.